Information Sheet 2024/25

 Club Sessions

 For those who play to a reasonable standard, there are three club sessions every week when mixed doubles are normally played.
-We welcome any new member wishing to play at these club sessions to attend three times after which two committee members decide whether you should be invited to continue to play at club sessions.
-The club sessions are held on: -
+These are: -

 Floodlights are used for evening club sessions during the winter months.
 Members are asked to contribute £1 each session towards the cost of floodlighting.